 - What is the Cigna LifeSOURCE Transplant Network®?

-The Cigna LifeSOURCE Transplant Network is a transplant network that is made up of more than 170 transplant facilities that have demonstrated quality and have contracted with Cigna LifeSOURCE to offer transplant services to Cigna-covered individuals, and to others accessing the network.
+The Cigna LifeSOURCE Transplant Network® is a transplant network that is made up of more than 170 designated transplant facilities that have met quality and cost criteria and have contracted with Cigna LifeSOURCE to offer transplant services to Cigna-covered individuals, and to others accessing the network.

 - What else makes up the Cigna LifeSOURCE program?